Creating and Running a Slim Project in ServBay

 2 - Edit the Entry File: Open

-and add the following basic Slim application code:phpThis sets up the most basic Slim app: a route that handles GET requests to the root URL (<?php // Load Composer's autoloader require __DIR__ . '/../vendor/autoload.php'; // Import necessary PSR-7 interfaces and Slim factory class use Psr\Http\Message\ResponseInterface as Response; use Psr\Http\Message\ServerRequestInterface as Request; use Slim\Factory\AppFactory; // Create the Slim app instance $app = AppFactory::create(); // Add a basic route to handle GET requests to root path '/' $app->get('/', function (Request $request, Response $response, $args) { // Write output to response body $response->getBody()->write("Hello ServBay!"); // Return the response object return $response; }); // Run the Slim app $app->run();
+public/index.phpand add the following basic Slim application code:phpThis sets up the most basic Slim app: a route that handles GET requests to the root URL (<?php // Load Composer's autoloader require __DIR__ . '/../vendor/autoload.php'; // Import necessary PSR-7 interfaces and Slim factory class use Psr\Http\Message\ResponseInterface as Response; use Psr\Http\Message\ServerRequestInterface as Request; use Slim\Factory\AppFactory; // Create the Slim app instance $app = AppFactory::create(); // Add a basic route to handle GET requests to root path '/' $app->get('/', function (Request $request, Response $response, $args) { // Write output to response body $response->getBody()->write("Hello ServBay!"); // Return the response object return $response; }); // Run the Slim app $app->run();1

 2